 The Common Problems in Measuring Forecast Accuracy

 A primary reason for this is that most forecasting software is designed around viewing the time series graphically and either making manual adjustments or fitting various forecasting models.
 The design orientation is not specifically around forecast error determination.
-This means measuring forecast accuracy given the standard tools is time consuming, difficult, itself error-prone.
+This means measuring forecast accuracy given the standard tools is time consuming, stressful, itself error-prone.
 For these reasons and a host of others, forecast accuracy measurement in any depth tends not to occur.

-While a forecast accuracy number is often known, the level of aggregation of the measurement is usually not…..which is of course not possible.
+While a forecast accuracy number is often known, the level of aggregation of the measurement is usually not…..which is, of course, not possible.
 Here are some common issues we see with forecast error measurement.

 - The forecast error is only measured and reported for the statistical forecast, with literally no other forecasts measured for error.